Zapier vs Workato | 9 Factors to Decide the Best One

 How do they handle failed jobs and retries?

 Zapier processes tasks one at a time.
 If something fails, it sends you a notification and retries a few times automatically.
-You can review and re-run failed Zaps, but bulk handling is limited.
-In contrast, Workato uses batch processing and has more advanced error handling.
+You can review and re-run failed Zaps, and you can build custom error handling.
+If a Zap doesn’t perform as expected, users can also chat with the built-in AI assistant Copilot using natural language, and Copilot will diagnose problems and propose solutions with step-by-step guidance.

+Workato uses batch processing and has advanced error handling.
 You can configure what to do when a task fails—retry, skip, or run a separate recovery flow.
 Workato also tracks errors in detail and allows you to build workflows with retry logic included.
 For critical business operations, Workato gives better control and reliability in case something goes wrong.

 4. Integration Capabilities